From cozy restaurants, fish taverns set between waterfalls to gourmet dining with a sea view, here’s a list of where to eat in Rethymnon, Crete.

 The man behind it all is Giorgos Xatziparaschou.
 He has been running his shop with his wife Katerina since the 50s!
 He’s still going strong.
 By the way, the kataifi is fantastic.

 Ferries connect between Heraklion port in Crete to Piraeus port in Athens.
 Travel time by ferry is about 9 to 10 hours, and the journey is typically an overnight trip.
-I recommend Minoan Lines.
-I journeyed on an overnight ferry from/to Athens.
-Check out my earlier post: Overnight Ferry to Crete with Minoan Lines.
+For my review of this journey,check out: Overnight Ferry to Crete with Minoan Lines.

 Getting Around Crete